fkooman/php-saml-idp/README.md

 # TODO

+- pairwise ID
-- better persistent ID implementation, move salt to config
+  - move salt to config
+  - make attribute to use in hash configurable
+  - implement "Subject Identifier Attributes Profile" next to EPTID
-- error handling
+- better error handling
+- use Response objects
 - make SAML response assertion as simple as possible
 - figure out if there are any (security) issues with parsing XML in AuthnRequest
 - WebSSO saml2int
 - multi language support
-- implement logout
+- implement SLO
-- implement validuntil in metadata xml
+- implement `validUntil` in metadata XML
-- implement pairwise ID